org-arl/unet-blog/_posts/2021-05-31-intelligent-transmissions.md

 sock.close()
 ```

-> NOTE: User will have to replace the above code with appropriate function calls to get the AUV sensor data.
+> NOTE: The user will have to replace the above code with appropriate function calls to get the AUV sensor data.

 The above examples can easily be adapted to check the range to a receiver (using [`range`](https://unetstack.net/handbook/unet-handbook_ranging_and_synchronization.html) command) and adjust the transmit power level accordingly, to avoid saturating a receiver.

 ## Conclusion

-While acoustic modems were traditionally used as simple devices to transmit and receive data, UnetStack enabled SDOAMs provide features to intelligently manage transmission and reception of data frames as well as signals based on various deployment scenarios.
+While acoustic modems were traditionally used as simple devices to transmit and receive data, UnetStack enabled SDOAMs to provide features to intelligently manage transmission and reception of data frames as well as signals based on various deployment scenarios.